In this article

 Over 3 million people use BetterHelp.
 Their services are:

 Answer a few questions to get started

 Benadryl is the brand name for an antihistamine called diphenhydramine.
 The drug is a widely used over-the-counter (OTC) medicine for treating allergy symptoms.

-The increased risks associated with combining Benadryl with alcohol consumption may not apply to every individual or situation.
-It is possible that drinking small amounts of alcohol while taking Benadryl in a safe environment will lead to no harm.
-However, the most responsible practice is to abstain from drinking alcohol while taking diphenhydramine.
+The risks associated with combining Benadryl and alcohol may not apply to every person or situation.
+However, the most responsible practice is abstaining from alcohol while taking diphenhydramine.

-If an individual has intentionally or unintentionally combined Benadryl with alcohol, it’s essential to ensure that they are in a comfortable space where they can rest, if necessary.
+If someone has intentionally or unintentionally combined Benadryl with alcohol, it’s essential to ensure that they are in a safe and comfortable space where they can rest, if necessary.

 Benadryl can lead to sedation and increased sleepiness.
 This can affect coordination and reaction speed.

 Combining Benadryl with alcohol can intensify these side effects.
 Extreme drowsiness can be life-threatening if engaging in specific activities, like driving or operating large and heavy machinery.